kennethsible/mkvpriority/README.md

 - Assigns **configurable priority scores** to audio and subtitle tracks (similar to **custom formats** in Radarr/Sonarr)
 - Automatically sets **default/forced flags** for the highest priority tracks (e.g., Japanese audio and ASS subtitles)
 - Deprioritizes **unwanted audio and subtitle tracks** (e.g., English dubs, commentary tracks, signs/songs)
-- Periodically scans your media library and processes new MKV files when using a **cron schedule** with a database
+- Periodically scans your media library using a **cron schedule** and processes new MKV files with a database
 - Integrates with Radarr and Sonarr using a **custom script** to process new MKV files as they are imported

 ## CLI Usage